 - They run plenty of in-house events.

-One of the best parts of living in a top-quality care home in Brentwood is the opportunity it provides for socializing and engaging in new hobbies.
+One of the best parts of living in a top-quality London care homes is the opportunity it provides for socializing and engaging in new hobbies.
 They operate a packed schedule of events and activities as varied as: